fpoirotte/php-idmef/README.rst

 Introduction
 ============

-This repository contains a PHP library to deal with messages using the Intrusion Detection Message Exchange Format (IDMEF) defined in `RFC 4765 <https://tools.ietf.org/html/rfc4765>`_.
+This repository contains a PHP library implementing the Intrusion Detection Message Exchange Format (IDMEF) defined in `RFC 4765 <https://tools.ietf.org/html/rfc4765>`_.

-It supports all the classes and attributes of the RFC, provides support for XML serialization/unserialization and also includes code to send alerts generated using IDMEF to `Prelude SIEM <https://www.prelude-siem.org/>`_.
+It supports all the classes and attributes defined in the RFC, supports XML serialization/unserialization and also includes code to send alerts generated using IDMEF to `Prelude SIEM <https://www.prelude-siem.org/>`_.